awesomemotive/edd-themedd/README.md

 Themedd is a free and extensible WordPress theme, providing a solid integration with [Easy Digital Downloads](https://easydigitaldownloads.com) and its extensions.

-Themedd was built by Andrew Munro and the EDD Team.
+Themedd was built by Andrew Munro and the Easy Digital Downloads Team.

 ## Installation